Emam-Bokhari/Features-Based-Folder-Structures-Guideline/README.md

-# Features-Based Folder Structures Guideline
+# Features Based Folder Structures Guideline

 A best guideline for creating feature-based folder structures in **Next.js** and **React.js** projects.
 This repository focuses on organizing your codebase for scalability, maintainability, and efficiency.